A Unified Perspective on the Dynamics of Deep Transformers: Viewing the Dynamics as a Gradient Flow

 When restricted to the space of Gaussian distributions, the Transformer evolution (\ref{eq:transformer_pde_trad}) corresponds to the Riemannian flow ODE (\ref{eq:riemannian-cov}) for the function:

 and the Riemannian metric induced by $d_{A, V}$ on the space of Gaussians via Equation (\ref{eq:riemannian_metric}).
 The computation is in Appendix \ref{appparagraph:gaussian_functional_trad}.

 An important open question is to know whether the energy functional $\fcal$ is geodesically convex for the twisted Wasserstein distance.
-We provide a first answer by showing that this is not the case \emph{for any choice of parameters}.
-In future work, it could be interesting to investigate the geodesic convexity of $\ecal$ restricted to smaller classes of measures, or subject to some assumptions on the parameters.
+We provide a first answer by showing that this is not the case under natural sign and commutation assumptions on the parameters.
+In future work, it could be interesting to investigate the geodesic convexity of $\fcal$ restricted to smaller classes of measures, or subject to some assumptions on the parameters.

 We have the following characterization of the geodesics of $d_{A, V}$ (see Appendix \ref{appparagraph:geodesics_of_twisted_distance}).